olizzh0105/review-data-source-analysis/README.md

 Apple App Store is a strong secondary candidate.
 It demonstrated successful lightweight review extraction in the representative-page test and offers useful structured review information, including review titles, ratings, dates, written feedback, and territory-related information.

-The recommendation should therefore be interpreted as a practical starting point for the initial prototype rather than a final production-scale source-selection decision.

 ---

 ## Limitations